eljefeasu/database_optimizations/README.md

 I think part one will take 4 hours and part two will take 2 hours.
 *_Part one took closer to 5 hours and part two took 2 hours_*

+### Day Two
+Page took almost 3 minutes to load importing CSV in the foreground.